 A rotator cuff injury is a common injury of the shoulder, but patients often misunderstand what the rotator cuff (RTC) is and does.
-Practicing in an outpatient orthopedic clinic, physical therapists see many shoulder and upper extremity injuries involving the RTC.
+Practicing in an outpatient orthopaedic clinic, physical therapists see many shoulder and upper extremity injuries involving the RTC.
 Often, our patients will come in stating they have pain in their shoulder, shoulder blade and arm.
 During the initial evaluation, doctors will tell their patients that they have a RTC injury.
 What does that mean?
 And more important, what should you do about it?

 The RTC is a set of four muscles that surround the shoulder joint; their job is to act as shunt muscles.
 This provides stability to the shoulder joint, and more importantly, allows the humeral head (upper portion of your arm) to stay centered on your glenoid fossa, the depression in your shoulder blade into which the humeral head fits.
 When there is injury, tear or overuse of these muscles, there will be changes in the joint motion as well as compensatory movements of surrounding joints.

 Signs and Symptoms of RTC Injury/Tear

 RTC injuries and tears can present differently for each patient.
 Often, patients will have an initial dull or achy pain in the shoulder and upper arm, which causes restrictions in their range of motion.
 If untreated, this pain can lead to compensatory movements of the surrounding joints and lead to further muscle inhibition and weakness.
 Patients may have pain in their neck, shoulder blade, and chest due to these compensatory movements; at this point, the dull or aching pain can become more intense and can be best described as a sharp pain.